chris8838/netprox/README.md

 # netprox
-application which connects netbox with proxmox
+application that connects netbox with proxmox